Geapen1503/ITSTools/readme.md

 Modifying the app :

 - it's a small python app, only one file (main.py), so if you want to modify/add anything, just read the code
+- if you only want to add commands add them to the commands list in the ShellApp class, respect the typo, like this:
+  ("command name", "your powershell command")

 secure build command : pyinstaller --onefile --noconsole --icon=./img/ico.ico --clean main.py